 - Response to emergencies - Simply installing the equipment is not enough.
 Workers must be trained on the location of the equipment and its proper use as well.
-In addition, someone must be accountable for ensuring that the equipment is properly maintained, testing it weekly normally and inspected at least annually.
-More on the testing and inspection requirements will follow.
+In addition, someone must be accountable for ensuring that the equipment is properly maintained, tested weekly and inspected at least annually.

 Some of the most common causes for ANSI/ISEA Z358.1-2014 non-compliance include:

 - Missing dust covers expose nozzles to airborne contaminants,